20 Small Business Tips and Tricks to Help You Grow

 Scalability is significant for small businesses.
 Large companies have already invested in their legacy infrastructure and processes.
 As a result, they have already developed a significant cost base that doesn't change much over time.
 As a result, when things change, it's easier for them to react to those changes than for a smaller business.

 Because small businesses often operate in a highly competitive environment, they must be able to react to market shifts quickly and easily.
 A larger company might have to wait months before making an important product decision, but a small business owner might only have to wait hours.
 This ability to react quickly is often essential for small businesses to succeed in a competitive environment.

 Small businesses that want to scale must first consider how to grow their customer base.
-In many cases, they must develop effective marketing strategies and tactics to attract more customers.
-To do this, they must figure out how to build their brand, establish their message, and drive traffic to their website.
+They must often develop effective marketing strategies and tactics to attract more customers.
+To do this, they must determine how to build their brand, establish their message, and drive traffic to their website.
 They can also use social media to develop a strong presence on Facebook and Twitter and build brand loyalty among potential customers.

-As they scale, they also have to address their existing customers and ensure they provide a high-quality experience.
-They’ll likely have to hire additional staff if they have trouble meeting customer demand.
+As they scale, they must address their existing customers and ensure they provide a high-quality experience.
+They'll likely have to hire additional staff if they have trouble meeting customer demand.

 19 – Have a backup plan

 While it is improbable that you will ever experience a catastrophe that results in losing all or most of your business's data, even the most diligent efforts can expose you.
 If your business experiences a system failure, do you have a plan in place for recovery?
 How many days would you need to be without access to data or records?